ToshioCP/Gobject-tutorial/src/sec6.src.md

   - Declaration of TNumberClass.
 It should be defined later in the header file.
   - Convenience macros `T_NUMBER` (cast to instance), `T_NUMBER_CLASS` (cast to class), `T_IS_NUMBER` (instance check), `T_IS_NUMBER_CLASS` (class check) and `T_NUMBER_GET_CLASS` are defined.
   - `g_autoptr()` support.
-- 9-19: Definition of the structure of TNumberClass.
+- 8-18: Definition of the structure of TNumberClass.
-- 11-16: These are pointers to functions.
+- 10-15: These are pointers to functions.
 They are called class methods or virtual functions.
-They are expected to be overridden by a function in the descendant object.
+They are expected to be overridden in the descendant object.
 The methods are five arithmetic operators and `to_s` function.
 `to_s` function is similar to sprintf function.
-- 18: A pointer to the default signal handler of "div-by-zero" signal.
+- 17: A pointer to the default signal handler of "div-by-zero" signal.
 The offset of this pointer is given to `g_signal_new` as an argument.
-- 21-40: Functions.
+- 22-38: Functions.
 They are public.

 `tnumber.c` is as follows.